Did you know that every year, 31 million Americans pull up their roots and relocate? That's 9.8 percent of Americans on the move each year.

 The strength of the moving industry tends to reflect that of the nation's economy.
 Since the end of the Great Recession, the industry has grown by approximately three percent annually.
 That makes for plenty of moving companies!

-All told, the industry directly employs 122,600 individuals, and they pay approximately $3.6 billion in combined annual payroll.
+All told, the industry directly employs 114,240 individuals, for a total market size of $19 billion.
 These employees generate about $9.42 billion in tax revenues per year.
 What's more, the moving industry remains in lock-step with the self-storage sector, resulting in $36 billion in profits yearly.

 To give you an idea of just how big the self-storage unit piece of the market is, think about this.
 More self-storage units exist in the United States than McDonald's and Starbucks franchise locations put together.
 Considering how much Americans love their Big Macs and Frappucinos, that's an impressive figure!